-10 vs2tmp = = vstar (i,j k ,2, ie) ) elem (ie )% metdet (i, j) qtmp
+vs2tmp = vstar (i,j,k ,2, ie) \ elem (ie )% metdet (i,j) \ qtmp

+'''

-11 gv(i,j,k x ,1) = ( din v (i,j ,1 ,1 , ie ) vs1tmp + dinv (i,j ,1 ,2, ie ) vs2tmp )
+11 gv(i,j,k,1) = ( dinv (i,j,1,1, ie) vs1tmp + dinv (i,j,1,2, ie) vs2tmp )

-12 gv(i,j,k x ,2) = ( din v (i,j ,2 2 ,1 , ie ) vs1tmp + dinv (i,j ,2 ,2, ie ) vs2tmp )
+12 gv(i,j,k,2) = ( dinv (i,j,2,1, ie) vs1tmp + dinv (i,j,2,2, ie) vs2tmp )

 13 enddo

 14 enddo

 15 enddo

 16 enddo

 17 enddo

+'''

 The above code is an excerpt from a real application where collapsing loops extended the parallelism available to be exploited.
-On line 1, the two outermost loops are collapsed together to make it possible to generate gangs across the iterations of both loops, thus making the total number of gangs nelemd x qsize rather than just nelemd.
+On line 1, the two outermost loops are collapsed together to make it possible to generate gangs across the iterations of both loops, thus making the possible number of gangs nelemd x qsize rather than just nelemd.
 The collapse at line 4 collapses together 3 small loops to increase the possible vector length, as none of the loops iterate for enough trips to create a reasonable vector length on the target accelerator.
 How much this optimization will speed-up the code will vary according to the application and the target accelerator, but it's not uncommon to see large speed-ups by using collapse on loop nests.

-Routine Parallelism
+5.5 Routine Parallelism

 A previous chapter introduced the routine directive for calling functions and subroutines from OpenACC parallel regions.
 In that chapter it was assumed that the routine would be called from each loop iteration, therefore requiring a routine seq directive.
 In some cases, the routine itself may contain parallelism that must be mapped to the device.
 In these cases, the routine directive may have a gang, worker, or vector clause instead of seq to inform the compiler that the routine will contain the specified level of parallelism.
-When the compiler then encounters the call site of the affected routine, it will then know how it can parallelize the code to use the routine.
+This can be thought of as reserving a particular level of parallelism for the loops in that routine.
+This is so that when the compiler then encounters the call site of the affected routine, it will then know how it can parallelize the code to use the routine.
+It's important to note that if an acc routine calls another routine, that routine must also have an acc routine directive.
+At this time the OpenACC specification does not allow for specifying multiple possible levels of parallelism on a single routine.

-Case Study - Optimize Loops
+5.6 Case Study - Optimize Loops